Reading Time: 4 minutes

 Simply put, it allows for a better diet, more exercise, and a healthier lifestyle.
 Not commuting to the office means you can get extra sleep in the morning, spend more time with your family, work out, eat a healthy breakfast, and more.

 A FlexJobs study found that 70 percent of respondents said a fully remote job would considerably improve or positively impact their mental health.
-One of the most crucial aspects of the study found that 24 percent of workers would take a 10-20 percent pay cut, while 21 percent would give up some vacation time to work remotely.One of the most crucial aspects of the study found that 24 percent of workers would take a 10-20 percent pay cut, while 21 percent would give up some vacation time to work remotely.
+One of the most crucial aspects of the study found that the prospect of a fully remote job was so attractive, 24 percent of workers would take a 10-20 percent pay cut, while 21 percent would give up some vacation time to work remotely.One of the most crucial aspects of the study found that the prospect of a fully remote job was so attractive, 24 percent of workers would take a 10-20 percent pay cut, while 21 percent would give up some vacation time to work remotely.
 Click To Tweet

 Should remote working continue?